jwfraustro/vounitlex/README.md

 The current version allows for parsing VOUnit 1.1 strings in two methods: `parse()` and `check()`.
 The parse method returns the Lark tree, while the check method returns a boolean value indicating whether the string is valid VOUnit syntax.

-The parser can recognize recognized units, scaling prefixes, and functional operators.
+The parser can recognize known base units, scaling prefixes, and functional operators.

 Currently, no additional functionality is provided, but future versions will include methods for interacting with the Lark tree.